 Will taking fentanyl during pregnancy affect my baby’s behavior or cause learning problems?

 There are not enough studies on fentanyl to know whether there is a chance for long-term problems.
+Some studies on opioids as a general group have found more problems with learning and behavior in children exposed to opioids for a long period of time during pregnancy.
+It is hard to tell if this is due to the medication exposure or other factors such as use of tobacco, alcohol, and/or other substances that can increase the chances of these problems.
 Brief use of fentanyl during surgery or for post-surgical pain is not likely to cause learning or behavior problems.

 I need to take fentanyl throughout my entire pregnancy.
 Will it cause withdrawal symptoms (neonatal abstinence syndrome) in my baby after birth?